Wisconsin 64, Arizona 63 (OT)

 Wisconsin 64, Arizona 63 (OT): Frank Kaminsky posted 28 points and 11 rebounds as the Badgers edged the Wildcats in an overtime thriller in Anaheim, Calif., to win the West regional and advance to the Final Four for the first time since 2000.

 In this year’s only Elite Eight matchup featuring a region’s top two seeds, the top-seeded Wildcats and No. 2 Badgers did not disappoint with Kaminsky leading the way on 11-of-20 shooting, including three 3-pointers.
-Kaminsky scored six points in overtime and Traevon Jackson finished with 10 points for Wisconsin (30-7), which will face Midwest regional champion Kentucky in Saturday’s national semifinal.
+Kaminsky scored six points in overtime and Traevon Jackson finished with 10 points for Wisconsin (30-7), which will face the Midwest representative - Michigan or Kentucky - in next Saturday’s national semifinal.

 Nick Johnson scored 16 points to lead Arizona (33-5), which had three chances to win in the final 10 seconds, the final one coming after a lengthy replay review gave the ball to the Wildcats with 2.3 seconds left, only to have Johnson’s final shot come just after the buzzer.
 Kaleb Tarczewski chipped in 12 points and Aaron Gordon grabbed a career-high 18 rebounds for the Wildcats, who were trying to reach the Final Four for the first time since 2001.